tedee-com/tedee-lock-ble-api-doc/docs/source/logo-guidance.rst

-Logo guideliness
+Logo guidelines
 ================

-If you want to use the tedee logo in your applicaton / plugin / extension, it must meet some requirements.
+If you want to use the tedee logo in your application / plugin / extension, it must meet some requirements.

 Logo variations
 ---------------